ronan-cunha/machine-learning-course/README.md

-# machine-learning-course
+# Machine Learning Course

-Curso de Machine Learning
+This repo is under construction e it will be updated frequently.